Assisted Living Administrator Act.

 (5) Preceptor. - An individual who is certified by the Department as an assisted living administrator and who meets the requirements established by the Department to serve as a supervisor of administrators-in-training.
 (1999-443, s.
 1; 2009-462, s.
 4(c).)

-An applicant shall be certified by the Department as an assisted living administrator if the applicant meets all of the following qualifications:
+The Department shall certify as an assisted living administrator any applicant who meets all of the following qualifications:

 (1) Is at least 21 years old.